mdeblaauw/nnhelper/README.md

 * FAQ.

 ## Install and test the package
 This package is tested and developed with Python 3.9.
-So, make sure you have Python3 installed.
+So, make sure you have Python3 installed and version 3.9 or higher.

 Create a virual Python environment:

 `python3 -m venv venv`

+`source venv/bin/activate`

 In the MakeFile you can run the tests: